Skip to content

 Click for Reporting Resources

-• The reporting obligation applies regardless of whether the member of the UU community is the person who was subjected to the misconduct or the person accused of the misconduct.
+• Regardless of whether the reporter is the person harmed or the person accused

-• The reporting obligation applies regardless of how the information was conveyed to a responsible employee (whether spoken, written, or through a third party).
+• Regardless of how the information was conveyed (spoken, written, or reported via a third party)